DQL Outer Functions¶

-DQL outer functions are primarily used for secondary calculations on data returned by DQL.
+DQL outer functions are mainly used for secondary calculations on the data returned by DQL.

-For outer functions, unless otherwise specified, they apply to all data types.
+For outer functions, unless otherwise specified, they are effective for all data types.

-DQL supports multiple functions cascaded together to achieve chain calls.
+DQL supports cascading multiple functions to achieve chained calls.

 # Request